paviudes/chflow/README.md

 # chflow
 This package is intended to be used for studying the response of different quantum error correction schemes on various types of quantum noise processes.
-In order to gauge the response of a scheme, we perform numerical simulations of a quantum error correcting scheme over a noise model and study different measures of noise strength for a qubit.
+In order to gauge the response of a scheme, we perform numerical simulations of a quantum (stabilizer) error correcting scheme over a noise model and study different measures of noise strength for a qubit.
+For any stabilizer error correction scheme, `chflow` tracks the flow of a quantum channel -- evolution of from a physical noise process to the _effective quantum channel_ that affects the underlying logical information encompassing quantum error correction steps.

 More about quantum error correction with various noise processes can be learnt from [arXiv:1711.04736](https://arxiv.org/abs/1711.04736) and [Phys.
 Rev. A 95, 042332](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.95.042332).